QCA Code

 What we do and why

-The Company communicates with shareholders through the Annual Report and Accounts, interim and annual results announcements, the AGM and one-to-one meetings with existing shareholders or potential new shareholders.
+The Board communicates with shareholders through the Annual Report and Accounts, interim and annual results announcements, the AGM and one-to-one meetings with existing shareholders or potential new shareholders.

 Information is also disseminated to shareholders and the market generally, via regulatory information services, as well as the Company’s website: www.originenterprises.com, which provides the full text of press releases and all regulatory announcements.
 All current and historical Annual and Interim Reports and investor presentations are also made available on the Company’s website.